panhna/testing-quest/apps/custom-hook-timer-mock/README.md

 - Write test on custom hook
 - 100% code coverage

-3. Make you run `nx run custom-hook-timer-mock:test` and it's 100% code coverage (ALL GREEN)
+3. Make sure you run `nx run custom-hook-timer-mock:test` and it's 100% code coverage (ALL GREEN)

 #### 🕹 How to run test